CodeSonar® Binary Code Analysis

 Find Defects in Third-Party Code

-According to VDC Research, the majority of software that runs embedded devices is now developed by external sources, not in-house development teams.
-Some of this is open-source, but nearly 30% of code is third-party commercial software, so the source is often unavailable.
+According to VDC Research, a large amount of software that runs embedded devices is now developed by external sources, not in-house development teams.
+Some of this is open-source, but for third-party commercial software, the source is often unavailable.

 Because GrammaTech’s binary analysis technology doesn’t rely on debugging or symbol-table information, it can examine the stripped binary executables that third-party software vendors typically ship.
 With this capability, the technology enables you to perform a security audit on software without any cooperation from the vendor.